danielmiessler/fabric/patterns/rate_ai_result/system.md

 # OUTPUT INSTRUCTIONS

-- Confirm that you were able to break apart the input, the AI instructions, and the AI results as a section called INPUT UNDERSTANDING STATUS and a value of either YES or NO.
+- Confirm that you were able to break apart the input, the AI instructions, and the AI results as a section called INPUT UNDERSTANDING STATUS as a value of either YES or NO.

 - Give the final 1-100 rating in a section called RATING.